deggua/deggua.github.io/posts/implementing_hdr.md

 color = HDR10_TransformColorspace_ToTarget(color);
 ```

-The reason you do this before tonemapping is that, before you apply tonemapping, HDR values (i.e. color channel values `> 1.0`) are normally outside the gamut and tonemapping will map them to values inside the gamut (i.e. in `[0, 1]`), but if you apply the color space transform before tonemapping, it slightly shrinks the colors (since color values in the at the boundary of sRGB/Rec.709 are smaller within the gamut of larger color spaces like DCI-P3 or Rec.2020), moving some colors that were `> 1.0` into SDR so they don't saturate to white as quickly.
+The reason you do this before tonemapping is that, before you apply tonemapping, HDR values (i.e. color channel values `> 1.0`) are normally outside the gamut and tonemapping will map them to values inside the gamut (i.e. in `[0, 1]`), but if you apply the color space transform before tonemapping, it slightly shrinks the colors (since color values in at the boundary of sRGB/Rec.709 are smaller values within the gamut of larger color spaces like DCI-P3 or Rec.2020), moving some colors that were `> 1.0` into SDR so they don't saturate to white as quickly.

 <p align="center"><a href="https://upload.wikimedia.org/wikipedia/commons/thumb/b/b3/CIE1931xy_gamut_comparison_of_sRGB_P3_Rec2020.svg/1024px-CIE1931xy_gamut_comparison_of_sRGB_P3_Rec2020.svg.png"><img src="https://upload.wikimedia.org/wikipedia/commons/thumb/b/b3/CIE1931xy_gamut_comparison_of_sRGB_P3_Rec2020.svg/1024px-CIE1931xy_gamut_comparison_of_sRGB_P3_Rec2020.svg.png" width="400"/></a></p>
 <p align="center"><a href="https://en.wikipedia.org/wiki/Rec._2020#/media/File:CIE1931xy_gamut_comparison_of_sRGB_P3_Rec2020.svg">Source: Myndex, Wikipedia</a></p>